 The Company has an agreement to pay trail commission annually, to Downing LLP, in connection with the funds raised under the offer for subscription.
-This is calculated at 0.5% for the 'F' Share pool, at each year end.
+This is calculated at 0.5% for the 'F' Share pool of the net assets of the Company at each year end.